 - Mepolizumab (Nucala®)

 Of the 5 biologics listed above, Omalizumab is an anti-IgE agent, and the other 4 biologics are anti eosinophilic agents.

-Biologics, are expensive (average €15,000 per year), require frequent monitoring and limited to specific clinical phenotypes.
-The benefits of reduced exacerbations of asthma, reduced steroid burden, and decreased hospitalisations means health authorities are increasingly funding their use.
-More research is required to better identify appropriate patients for use for the right patients at the appropriate time.
+Biologics, are expensive (average €15,000 per year), require frequent monitoring and limited to specific clinical phenotypes meaning use is limited to strict protocols.
+The benefits of reduced exacerbations of asthma, reduced steroid burden, and the potential for decreased hospitalisations means health authorities are increasingly funding their use.
+More research is required to better identify appropriate patients for use of biologics including better use of biomarkers and phenotypes in the management of acute asthma and the selection of biologics for the right patients at the appropriate time.

 In clinical trials, all 5 biologics reduced annualised exacerbation rates by at least 50% and they all improved asthma symptom scores, lung function and quality of life and allowed reductions in maintenance oral corticosteroids while maintaining a favourable safety profile.